mrjoshuap/SATraining/intro/1_deployAtomicHosts.md

 <!-- /MarkdownTOC -->

+## Agenda

+1. Create VM for `atomic-master`
+1. Create 4 VMs for `atomic-hosts`
+1. Verify Atomic Hosts
+1. Explore the Environment

 There are many ways to deploy an Atomic Host.
 In this lab, we provide guidance for KVM and VirtualBox.

-## Set the appropriate image
+We will be utilizing cloud images that are typically used with libvirt (KVM) and OpenStack.

 Based on which image you downloaded, we need to set an environment variable of the filename without extension.